 Here’s an excellent template for change management communications.

 The template specifies the different stakeholders, the communication methods, the frequency, and the responsible parties for the communication task.
 It also has room for notes.
 The more specific your communication strategy, the more effectively the change in management will be communicated.

-2. Marketing communication plan
+2. Marketing communication plan template

 A communication plan is critical when you’re running marketing campaigns.
 After all, at the core of effective marketing is effective communication.
-You need to know how to communicate with your different audience segments so you can drive them to action.
+You need to know how to communicate with your various audience segments so you can drive them to action.